 Niki Chang is a literary agent at The Good Literary Agency.
-She represents writers of both fiction and non-fiction.
+She represents writers of both fiction, non-fiction and some poetry.

 Before joining TGLA when it opened its doors in May 2018, Niki started her career at Aitken Alexander Associates through a Creative Access internship.
 She initially worked in the film, TV and stage department before moving into the literary department where she worked with Clare Alexander alongside building her own list.
-She has worked as a bookseller and lived in Venezuela for a year where she worked as a music teacher teaching kids to play the violin.
-Niki is from Hackney and has a BA in Modern Languages from the University of Cambridge and an MA in Latin American Cultural Studies from Birkbeck.
+She has worked as a bookseller and lived in Venezuela where she worked as a music teacher teaching kids to play the violin.
+Niki is from London and has a BA in Modern Languages & Literature from the University of Cambridge and an MA in Latin American Cultural Studies from Birkbeck.
 In 2019 she won the London Book Fair Trailblazer Award.

 More about Niki and what she loves to read

 My taste is pretty catholic but I do tend towards more literary, voice-driven writing as well as nuanced characters and a finely-wrought plot.
 Miriam Toews’ All My Puny Sorrows, Elizabeth Strout’s Amy & Isabelle and Donna Tartt’s The Secret History are good examples of novels which are beautifully written but also page-turning.
 I’m interested in global stories and stories that take us to faraway places as well as writing which reimagines the ordinary, the familiar and the everyday.
-Gabriel García Márquez’s One Hundred Years of Solitude, Han Kang’s The Vegetarian, Jonathan Franzen’s The Corrections and Hanya Yanagihara’s A Little Life are a few favourites.
+I love writers such as Gabriel García Márquez, Hanya Yanagihara, Toni Morrison, Garth Greenwell and Kazuo Ishiguro.
 Short story writers I admire include Borges, David Szalay, Jenny Zhang, Junot Díaz and Kevin Barry.

-In non-fiction, I am looking for big ideas books with a strong concept, a rigorous critical and theoretical framework, be it experiential, academic or journalistic, and a foundation in research.
-The best non-fiction books challenge everything I think I know, whilst informing and entertaining me; books that do this for me include Simon Critchley’s Notes on Suicide and Yuval Noah Harari’s Sapiens.
+In non-fiction, I am looking for big ideas books with a strong concept, a rigorous critical and theoretical framework - be it experiential, academic or journalistic - and a foundation in research.
+The best non-fiction books for me reappraise the world as we know it in an entertaining way; books that do this include Simon Critchley’s Notes on Suicide and Yuval Noah Harari’s Sapiens.